2021 French Grand Prix: Race

 On the fourteenth lap Leclerc became the first driver to pull into the pit lane for new tyres, beginning the initial round of pit stops.
 Leclerc's stop came after Ricciardo had passed him on track.
 Tsunoda and Schumacher echoed Leclerc by making their pit stops a lap later.
 Ricciardo came in for his tyre change on the sixteenth lap, which helped him get ahead of Gasly, who changed tyres one lap later.
 Sainz and Russell also pitted on the seventeenth lap.
 Alonso made a pit stop on the eighteenth lap to allow his teammate Ocon (who was running long after starting on hard tyres) clear air, with Latifi also pitting on that lap.
 Amongst those who had stayed out, Stroll overtook Ocon on the nineteenth lap.

 Mercedes called Bottas in for a pit stop on the seventeenth lap, with Red Bull doing the same for Verstappen on the eighteenth lap and Hamilton coming in on the nineteenth.
 Bottas's tyres needed to be changed because they had formed a flat spot.
-Bottas was over a second closer to Verstappen after Verstappen emerged from the pit lane.
+Bottas was over a second closer after Verstappen emerged from the pit lane.
 Verstappen had preserved his tyres while running behind Hamilton, and he was able to make up time immediately before his pitstop as a result.
 Hamilton emerged from the pit lane behind Verstappen, who used the additional traction provided by the new tyres to overturn a three-second deficit.
 With the advantage of fresh tyres established, Hamilton was keen to beat Verstappen to making a second stop once the end of the race was close enough.
 Verstappen said that the new tyres performed particularly well on the first lap after the pit stop.

 Verstappen took the lead when Pérez made his pit stop on the 24th lap.
 Pérez was not as fast as Verstappen or the Mercedes drivers in the windy weather, but was able to manage his tyre wear well.
 Norris also pitted for his only tyre change on the 24th lap; he emerged from his pit stop in fourteenth position, but had a tyre advantage.
 Räikkönen and Ocon both found themselves rapidly dispatched by Ricciardo, Sainz, and Gasly, who had already made their pit stops.

 On the 28th lap Vettel lost a significant amount of time when his car was blown off the track by strong winds.
 Ocon made his pit stop for new tyres on that lap, as did Giovinazzi. while Leclerc allowed his Ferrari teammate Sainz past to avoid holding him up.
 Norris tried to overtake Gasly on the 28th lap, but Gasly's defence led to both drivers going off the circuit, leaving Norris frustrated.
 Gasly felt he had raced Norris fairly, and noted that the wind and high tyre wear made his car difficult to drive.
 Norris then overtook Gasly on the following lap, then moved ahead of Leclerc and Sainz in quick succession.
 Gasly got past Leclerc on the 30th lap, with Alonso doing the same one lap later.